Little Sammy Sneeze: Style and analysis

 McCay was concerned with depicting the seldom-perceived minutiae of movement, though his was not the scientific curiosity found in the chronophotography of Eadweard Muybridge, Étienne-Jules Marey, and Georges Demenÿ.
 McCay emphasizes the lack of order and irrational unpredictability of the human body.
 McCay's concern was to culminate in his pioneering animated films such as Gertie the Dinosaur (1914).
 Comic strips as early as A. B. Frost's incorporated the repetition of backgrounds inspired by chronophotography, and by the time of Sammy Sneeze had become a standard comic-strip trope—one comics historian Thierry Smolderen suggests McCay may have deliberately parodied.

 Though the story of mischievous children and the trouble they caused was typical of comic strips of the day, in contrast to such other popular strips as The Katzenjammer Kids and Buster Brown, the havoc Sammy wreaked was unintentional.
 To Roeder, the humor at the expense of both the adults and the child likely appealed to a broad range of readers, and may have broadened the appeal of comic strips to conservative middle-class audiences.
 These audiences may have seen the inevitable consequences for Sammy as a restoration of a natural social order, one that was left rent asunder in other comic strips.

 Sammy is given an unappealing character design and personality, with dull features and expression that do not invite the reader's sympathy; his character is never developed.
 Similar to Buster Brown, Sammy dresses in a dress shirt, lace collar, and cravat.
 This style associated with middle-class aspirations and popularized toward the end of the 19th century in the wake of the success of Little Lord Fauntleroy.
-By the time Sammy Sneeze had begun the style was a subject of ridicule; in an age where respectable society went to lengths to avoid drawing attention to bodily functions, it emphasized the humorous contortions of Sammy's face as he built up toward his sneeze.
+By the time Sammy Sneeze had begun the style was a subject of ridicule; in an age when respectable society went to great lengths to avoid drawing attention to bodily functions, it emphasized the humorous contortions of Sammy's face as he built up toward his sneeze.
 His sneeze could also tear down other symbols of the middle-class, such as an expansive department store display of goods at Christmas.

 The strip's header declared to each side of the title "He just simply couldn't stop" and "He never knew when it was coming", and never strayed from the basic formula of build-up, release, and consequence.
 McCay was to make use of such framing devices throughout his career, as in Little Nemo where the reader could rely on the protagonist awakening in the closing panel each week.
 Scott Bukatman and Thierry Smolderen saw the monotony of Sammy Sneeze as an attempt by McCay at parody—one that, in Smolderen's words, "chuckles at the absurdity of ... doing the same thing ad nauseam".